atlassian-archive/dataschool/dataschool/_chapters/data-governance/defining-a-data-govenor.md

 reading_time: 6

 ---
-As more people begin to depend on business data in their daily workflow, organizations are pressured to think critically about Data Governance.
-With that, they’re being forced away from a centralized data organization to a decentralized one.
-The demand for data cannot be sufficiently served by a small technical group.
+As more people depend on data in their daily workflow, organizations are pressured to think critically about the quality of data being provided.
+Having a small team field all data questions will not scale so companies must move from a centralized data organization to a decentralized one.

-Just as companies move through the [stages of data analytics](https://blog.chartio.com/posts/the-four-stages-of-data-analytics), from KPI pulls to Centralized to Decentralized, so does the responsibility of Data Governance.
-The knowledge, capabilities and access to data must be spread throughout the organization.

-## Why do you Need a Data Governor
+## Why do you need a Data Governor

 According to [Gartner](https://www.gartner.com/webinar/1884416), Data Governance is an effective program to manage and control the ever-growing amount of data in order to improve business outcomes.
+It helps ensure the quality of data is high and compliance standards are adhered to.
+This does not happen with process alone, you need a Data Governor to drive and maintain Data Governance principles.

 If your organization has built a data warehouse and has any of the following data services or restrictions we strongly recommend appointing at least one Data Governor:

 * Self-service dashboards
 * Operate in an industry with regulations and compliance procedures